 But even outside of haptic feedback, this is an extraordinary headset.
-The aluminum frame is extra durable, the headband and swiveling ear cups accommodate nearly any position, and the gel-infused cushions help the headset stay cooler to the touch for more comfort during long gaming sessions.
-The retractable stays out of the way when not in use and offers chat mix controls to find just the right balance for you.
+The aluminum frame is extra durable, the headband and swiveling ear cups accommodate nearly any position, and the gel-infused ear cushions help the headset stay cooler to the touch for more comfort during long gaming sessions.
+The retractable stays out of the way when not in use and offers voice chat mix controls to find just the right balance for you.

-Inside, the 50mm drivers offer excellent sensitivity and response to pick up the quietest sounds while delivering smooth bass.
+Inside, the 50mm drivers offer excellent sensitivity and response to picking up the quietest sounds while delivering smooth bass.
 While Razer may be known more for its gaming machines than its audio, the hardware here is top grade and doesn’t disappoint in the slightest.
 The only thing to note is that this headset is pretty heavy, which may affect comfort levels after long periods of play.

 Why should you buy this?
 It's more versatile, features better performance than headsets that are twice as expensive, and is often on sale.

 The Corsair HS50's stereo sound far outperforms its price point.